skelton-group/RPi-Colourimeter-Experiment/Part1b/README.md

 The GPIO pins on the Pi can supply a maximum **total** $50 \: mA$ of current at $3.3 \: V$, and around $15 \: mA$ on any one pin, so $V_S = 3.3 \: V$ and $I_F = 15 \times 10^{-3} \: A$.
 Using $V_F = 2.1$, an $80 \: \Omega$ resistor would be required for the red anode.
 Using $V_F = 3.2 \: V$, $6.7 \: \Omega$ resistors would be required for the green and blue anodes.

+### 2.2.
+Resistors

 Resistors are manufactured in a wide range of standard values, and resistors with the required or *higher* value should be selected - using a resistor with a higher resistance simply limits the current and decreases the LED brightness proportionally.
 For this setup, $105 \: \Omega$ and $12.5 \: \Omega$ resistors have been provided.

 <img align="left" src="Images/InformationSymbol.png" width="100"/>

 Resistors typically have a set of 4-6 coloured bands printed on the housing that indicate the resistance and the tolerance.
-The easiest way to convert the band colours to resistance values is to use as website such as <a href="https://www.digikey.co.uk/en/resources/conversion-calculators/conversion-calculator-resistor-color-code-4-band">this one</a>).
+The easiest way to convert the band colours to resistance values is to use as website such as [this one](href="https://www.digikey.co.uk/en/resources/conversion-calculators/conversion-calculator-resistor-color-code-4-band").
 However, it is usually more reliable to check with a multimeter - set the meter to the appropriate mode (e.g. the $200 \: \Omega$ ; setting for $R < 200 \: \Omega $), touch the probes to the legs on the resistor, and read the resistance from the display.
+The orientation of the resistor does not affect the reading of the multimeter.

+### 2.3.
+Breadboards <a name="Breadboards"></a>

 The circuit will be built using a solderless "breadboard" - as its name suggests, this allows components to be connected together without having to solder the connections.
 The breadboard has a series of holes to fit the flexible legs of standard components, and sets of holes are connected together by a conductive back plate as shown in the image below.